Regional Civil Society Organization Engagement Coordinator

 - Demonstrated knowledge of partner identification and contact cultivation over various cultures as related to public health.

 - Ability to maintain professional composure and calm under pressure

 - Ability to deal with competing demands and requests

 - Excellent skills in Microsoft Office software applications; Excellent presentation skills

-- Ability and flexibility to understand the cultural and political environment and to work well with the local health representatives.
+- Ability and flexibility to understand the cultural and political environment and to work with local health representatives.

-- Must be a team player with excellent interpersonal skills and ability to work under pressure in a stressful environment, displaying patience, compassion and diplomacy.
+- Must be a team player with excellent interpersonal skills and ability to work in a stressful environment, displaying patience, compassion and diplomacy.